 While it is true that the international accounting standard setters have not yet issued a recognized standard for digital assets accounting (including stablecoins), nor defined as this shall be considered in terms of regulatory capital requirements of regulated entities (which apply fractional reserves) and audits and attestations framework are the same applied to any industry/business, we very much welcome these developments.

-Until then, Tether will continue to provide full transparency.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Until then, Tether will continue to provide full transparency.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action